MOHAMMED ALI's HOUSE

 Mohammed Ali’s house is situated on the Panagia Peninsula in the old town of Kavala.
 The future ruler of Egypt was born and lived in Kavala, until he was thirty years old.

-Today, Mohammed Ali’s house functions as a Museum.
-The interior decoration is simple.
-A few memoranda and objects such as carpets, furniture and pottery, displayed in each room help the visitor gain some sense of the original atmosphere of the house.
+Today, Mohammed Ali’s house functions as a museum.
+The interior decoration and a few memoranda and exhibits, such as carpets, furniture and pottery, displayed in each room help the visitor gain some sense of the original atmosphere of the house.